zainh96/UW-Open-Data-API/README.md

 The Library uses [org.json](http://www.json.org/java/) to parse JSON results.
 It must be included in your project for the library to work.
 A download to the version used in this library can be found [here](https://code.google.com/p/org-json-java/downloads/list).

+## Quick Start
+Take a look at the core classes which are found [here](/Core).
+There you will find an overview, and and example.

 # Current Supported Endpoints
 ## Server
 * [/server/time](/Server)